sermonarchives/blog/content/sermons/an-evening-with-john-the-baptist-1979-0118.md

 <!--more-->

-_Here is more information about the sermon but it isn't included in the little blurb on the home screen.
-The gospel text of Mark 1 corresponds to the [Second Sunday of Advent, Year B](https://lectionary.library.vanderbilt.edu/texts.php?id=49) in the Revised Common Lectionary.
+_The gospel text of Mark 1 corresponds to the [Second Sunday of Advent, Year B](https://lectionary.library.vanderbilt.edu/texts.php?id=49) in the Revised Common Lectionary.
 Included is a copy of the bulletin from that day, a picture of Pastor Steve dressed as John the Baptist, as well as John the Baptist's sermon notes.
 It seems that John the Baptist preferred to write in pencil._

 **An evening with John the Baptist - 2 Advent B - 12/6/1979**